ethannicholas/panda-old/docs/rationales.md

 *Operator overloading?
 Ewwwww!*

 That's... not a question.
-But I'll do my best to answer it anyway.
+But I'll do my best to answer it anyway!
 Operator overloading generally has a bad reputation, caused in no small part by the excesses of C++.
 While I freely admit that operator overloading is prone to abuse, it's worth noting that the alternative is not all sunshine and roses,